-There are varying rates on offer in the UK cashback market today, and an array of introductory bonuses to tempt even the most hardened financial stalwarts.
+There are varying rates on offer in the UK cashback market today, and an array of introductory bonuses to tempt even those who consider themselves the most financially responsible..
 Furthermore, some have an annual fee, some have spend limits, and most have a higher APR than other credit cards.

 So how do you go about choosing a cashback credit card?
 How can you be sure that cashback cards are right for you?
-And what caveats should you be aware of?
+And what stipulations should you be aware of?

 Once you have ascertained that your credit history is probably good enough, applying for a cashback card is easy and can be completed online by filling out a simple application form.

 *Due to coronavirus financial worries, some lenders have tightened their acceptance criteria.
 It’s certainly worth doing an eligibility checker before applying.

 Apart from the excellent credit history required, the only way that cashback cards really work in a financial sense is if you pay off your balance in full and on time every month*.
 If you don’t, the interest rates and charges you will incur will likely far outweigh any cashback you will earn.
 It is best to set up a direct debit with your bank to pay off the card balance in full every month.